Skip to content

 Initial Setup

 Fluidd requires some basic configuration to be applied in order to function correctly.
-Fluidd should warn you if these are not found in your configuration upon startup.
+Fluidd will warn you on startup if required sections are missing.

 The easiest way to set up Klipper for Fluidd is to use fluidd-config — a maintained set of base macros and settings provided by the Fluidd team.
 It includes all required Klipper sections and enhanced macros in a single include file.